Automatic Pair Construction for Contrastive Post-training: Abstract

 \section{Abstract}

 Alignment serves as an important step to steer large language models (LLMs) towards human preferences.
-In this paper, we explore contrastive post-training techniques for alignment by automatically constructing preference pairs from multiple models of varying strengths (e.g., InstructGPT, ChatGPT and GPT-4).
-We carefully compare the contrastive techniques of SLiC and DPO to SFT baselines and find that DPO provides a step-function improvement even after continueing SFT saturates.
+In this paper, we propose an automatic way to construct contrastive data for LLM, using preference pairs from multiple models of varying strengths (e.g., InstructGPT, ChatGPT and GPT-4).
+We compare the contrastive techniques of SLiC and DPO to SFT baselines and find that DPO provides a step-function improvement even after continuing SFT saturates.
 We also explore a data curriculum learning scheme for contrastive post-training, which starts by learning from ``easier'' pairs and transitioning to ``harder'' ones, which further improves alignment.
 Finally, we scale up our experiments to train with more data and larger models like Orca.
-Remarkably, contrastive post-training further improves the performance of Orca, already a state-of-the-art instruction learning model tuned with GPT-4 outputs, to exceed that of ChatGPT.
+Remarkably, our automatic contrastive post-training further improves the performance of Orca, already a state-of-the-art instruction learning model tuned with GPT-4 outputs, to outperform ChatGPT.